unaigonzalezz/WebText2SpeechPy/README.md

 # WebText2SpeechPy

+Simple code for convert any website to an .mp3 file to listen and not to read a looooooooooooooooooooooooon article...

-For playing use "py t2s.py"
+For using use "py t2s.py" in the cmd.

+Enjoy!